 By law, the Delaware SEU is governed by an Oversight Board, chaired by a member of the State Senate appointed by the body's President Pro Tempore.
-Senator McDowell5, the author of the - The Participants are any users of enoriginal legislation and seven additional ergy. supporting laws passed between 2008 and 2011, is the organization's first chair.
-In addition, the Board includes The SEU can combine third party fithe Secretary of the Delaware Department of Natural Resources and Enviware Public Advocate, seven members thropic sources. appointed by the Governor, and one member appointed by the Speaker of the House.
+Senator McDowell 5, the author of the original legislation and seven additional supporting laws passed between 2008 and 2011, is the organization's first chair.
+In addition, the Board includes the Secretary of the Delaware Department of Natural Resources and Environmental Control (DNREC), the Delaware Public Advocate, seven members appointed by the Governor, and one member appointed by the Speaker of the House.